-We recommend mounting a valve in the ventilation pipe in order to avoid condensate in the stove and the pipe system, when the stove is not in use.
+We recommend mounting a valve in the ventilation pipe in order to avoid condensate in the stove and the pipe system, which can be closed when the oven is not in use.
 It can also be an advantage to insulate the ventilation pipe.